sebwolf-de/fsi_tools/README.md

 6. Rtree X.X.X

 Nicola: At the current stage, the standard packages coming with and Ubuntu distribution should be ok.
-Sebastian: I run Fedora and have installed the needed packages via dnf.
-Everything works fine
+Sebastian: I run Fedora 28 and have installed the needed packages via dnf.
+Everything works fine.

 ## How do I get set up? ##